 “Megan and Brave were able to observe this in the same space and created a two for one experience with facilitating in the same area side-by-side.”

-Founder of Deep Self Design, led an activity called “Circle of Trust” – uncovering what trust means to us as people and displaying the layers trust can evolve into through our personal relationships in our lives.
-The question posed, “What does trust mean to you, and what different meanings does it hold for you?
+Founder of Deep Self Design, led an activity called “Circle of Trust,” uncovering what trust means to us as people and displaying the layers trust can evolve into through our personal relationships.
+She posed the question, “What does trust mean to you, and what different meanings does it hold for you?

-“I connected with my experience of bewilderment with the technology and just staying in the flow of the exercise and TRUSTING that I could find value, contribute build some personal resilience – which translates into self-trust.”
+“I connected with my experience of bewilderment with the technology and just staying in the flow of the exercise and TRUSTING that I could find value, contribute, and build some personal resilience—which translates into self-trust.”

 “I loved the opportunity to define trust for myself: the ability to be my truest self with others.”

 Director of Facilitation Excellence at Proteus, led a session surrounding the importance of feedback from facilitation.
 Her session explored the behaviors that defined facilitation excellence, what to observe, and how it can accelerate your ability to make a bigger impact when working with groups.
 We focused on five key contributions: Mindset, Balance Risk & Safety, Engage with Presence, Engage Through Story, and Keep on Track.

 “I will improve the way I use stories—I love the idea of telling stories in segments dispersed throughout the event.”